Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Restructured dimension tree and customized extrapolation

-In this section, we introduce the branch reutilization of dimension tree and the extrapolation design for matrix $\mathbf{Q}_0$ in line 4 of Algorithm \ref{CP-ALS-QR}.
+In this section, we introduce the restructured dimension tree and the customized extrapolation design for matrix $\mathbf{Q}_0$ in line 4 of Algorithm \ref{CP-ALS-QR}.
 Based on these techniques, we develop an ALS-QR-BRE algorithm for the CP decomposition.
-Additionally, we give a complexity analysis of the branch reutilization of dimension tree.
+Additionally, we give a complexity analysis of the restructured dimension tree.